kipkemoibenard/git-github/README.md

 # git-github
-This is for training tutorial.
+This is for training tutorial by Pkem.